-Dynamic EQ is a powerful and intriguing audio process/effect that should at least understood (if not regularly used) by audio professionals and amateurs alike.
+Dynamic EQ is a powerful and intriguing audio process/effect that should at least be understood (if not regularly used) by audio professionals and amateurs alike.

 What is dynamic audio equalization?
 Dynamic EQ is a type of equalization where the EQ of certain frequencies is triggered dynamically as those frequencies surpass a set amplitude threshold in the audio signal.
 Dynamic EQ, like a compressor, will have threshold, attack and release settings to alter the EQ of a signal dynamically.